erico009/gameball/README.md

 ### Joystick

 A Nintendo switch style joystick was used to reduce the profile while maintaining the traditional movement of a joystick, unlike a psp1000 sliding joystick.
 There is a -20 degree tilt here as well to allow for more natural movement of the thumb.
+A TMR joystick used to prevent stick drift in the future.
+This particular joystick has very light springs so its easier to move without sliding the keyboard around.

 ### Encoder